Environmental Scan: Access to Justice in Both Official Languages

 Structure of the Judicial System

-The Manitoba Court of Appeal Act establishes a superior court of record called the Court of Appeal of Alberta, whose powers are set out in the Judicature Act.
+The Alberta Court of Appeal Act establishes a superior court called the Court of Appeal of Alberta, whose powers are set out in the Judicature Act.
 The Court of Appeal sits in Edmonton and Calgary.

-The Manitoba Court of Queen's Bench Act establishes a superior court of record called the Court of Queen's Bench of Alberta, whose powers are set out in the Judicature Act.
-The Court of Queen's Bench sits in various judicial districts in the province.
+The Court of Queen's Bench Act establishes a superior court of record called the Court of Queen's Bench of Alberta, whose powers are set out in the Judicature Act.
+The Court of Queen's Bench sits in various judicial divisions in the province.

 Profile of the Francophone Community